NicMineDude/drivebi/README.md

 ---

 ## 🛠 Development
-This extension was created for educational purposes.
+This extension was created for my own educational purposes.
 Built using React + Webpack + Chrome Extension APIs.

 ---